 Throughout my life's journey I have had very impactful experiences of communion and disconnection.
 The integration of both has felt pretty challenging at times, yet it has shaped and molded me into deeper presence and liberation.
 I am grateful to be equally the sum of all these experiences while realizing that in essence I am none of them at all.

 Inspired by my grandmother I have explored alternative medicine over the past 25+ years.
 I am fascinated by the abundance of treasures and opportunities nature provides to heal all kinds of ailments and to nourish well-being.
-I have taken a particular interest in Ayurveda, Herbalism, Aromatherapy and healing through food.
+I have taken a particular interest in Ayurveda, TCM, plant medicine, Aromatherapy and natural food as a source of healing and health.

 I love the effect that smelling, tasting and touching natural materials and ingredients like pure and fresh produce, herbs, cold pressed oils, flowers, clays, etc. has on our senses.
 Utilizing these ingredients to prepare food, remedies and body care facilitates and deepens our attunement to Mother Nature along with her rhythms and elements in a beautiful way that impacts our energy and consciousness.